 From 1991 through 2001, an average of 26 children died each year in school bus accidents.
 Nineteen were pedestrians getting on or off a school bus.
 Half of all school-age pedestrians killed in school bus accidents were between the ages of 5 and 7.

-The Florida bus accident attorneys at Freeman Injury Law work diligently to assist families in West Palm Beach, Ft.
-Lauderdale, Port St. Lucie/Ft.
-Pierce and the surrounding communities.
+The West Palm Beach bus accident lawyers at Freeman Injury Law work diligently to assist families in Florida.
 We will aggressively fight to ensure your legal rights are represented, and work with you to help recover the financial compensation you deserve for your injuries, medical costs, long-term rehabilitation and pain and suffering.